Exactly What IS CBD?

 The safety profile is pretty well established by research and very positive.

-Most of the research tested at 300-600 mgs of CBD per dosage.
+Most of the research is tested at 300-600 mgs of CBD per dosage.

 There are studies up to 1500mg with good safety responses.

-Make sure to take CBD at least 2 hours away from medication.
+Make sure to take CBD at least 4 hours away from medication. (see can you take CBD with medications).

 Check out the CBD safety page here.